LiorSinai/liorsinai.github.io/_posts/2024-07-27-micrograd-1-chainrules.md

 \end{align}
 $$

-For the most efficiency implementation, the powers of $x$ can be calculated for both the forward and backwards pass at the same time.
+For the most efficient implementation, the powers of $x$ can be calculated for both the forward and backwards pass at the same time.
 For simplicity, I'm not going to do that ([source](https://github.com/JuliaDiff/ChainRules.jl/blob/dba6cb57d73ba837c5ab6fd1f968f3a5d301ca9c/src/rulesets/Base/evalpoly.jl)):

 {% highlight julia %}